 Like those of other fixed-income securities, the values of lower-rated securities fluctuate in response to changes in interest rates.
 A decrease in interest rates will generally result in an increase in the value of the Fund's fixed-income assets.
 Conversely, during periods of rising interest rates, the value of the Fund's fixed-income assets will generally decline.
 The values of lower-rated securities may often be affected to a greater extent by changes in general economic conditions and business conditions affecting the issuers of such securities and their industries.
 Negative publicity or investor perceptions may also adversely affect the values of lower-rated securities.
 Changes by nationally recognized securities rating agencies in their ratings of any fixed-income security and changes in the ability of an issuer to make payments of interest and principal may also affect the value of these investments.
-Changes in the value of portfolio securities generally will not affect income derived from these securities, but will affect the Fund's net asset value and, indirectly, the Fund's net asset value.
+Changes in the value of portfolio securities generally will not affect income derived from these securities, but will affect the Fund's net asset value.
 The Fund will not necessarily dispose of a security when its rating is reduced below its rating at the time of purchase.
-However, the sub-adviser to the Fund will monitor the investment to determine whether its retention will assist in meeting the Fund's investment objective.
+However, the Sub-Adviser will monitor the investment to determine whether its retention will assist in meeting the Fund's investment objective.

 Issuers of lower-rated securities are often highly leveraged, so that their ability to service their debt obligations during an economic downturn or during sustained periods of rising interest rates may be impaired.
 Such issuers may not have more traditional methods of financing available to them and may be unable to repay outstanding obligations at maturity by refinancing.

 The risk of loss due to default in payment of interest or repayment of principal by such issuers is significantly greater because such securities frequently are unsecured and subordinated to the prior payment of senior indebtedness.
-It is possible that, under adverse market or economic conditions or in the event of adverse changes in the financial condition of the issuer, the Fund could find it more difficult to sell these securities when the sub-adviser of the Fund believes it advisable to do so or may be able to sell the securities only at prices lower than if they were more widely held.
+It is possible that, under adverse market or economic conditions or in the event of adverse changes in the financial condition of the issuer, the Fund could find it more difficult to sell these securities when the Sub-Adviser believes it advisable to do so or may be able to sell the securities only at prices lower than if they were more widely held.
 Under these circumstances, it may also be more difficult to determine the fair value of such securities for purposes of computing the Fund's net asset value.
 In order to enforce its rights in the event of a default, the Fund may be required to participate in various legal proceedings or take possession of and manage assets securing the issuer's obligations on such securities.
-This could increase the Fund's operating expenses and adversely affect the Fund's net asset value and, indirectly, the Fund's net asset value.
+This could increase the Fund's operating expenses and adversely affect the Fund's net asset value.
 The ability of a holder of a tax-exempt security to enforce the terms of that security in a bankruptcy proceeding may be more limited than would be the case with respect to securities of private issuers.
-In addition, the Fund's intention to qualify as a "regulated investment company" under the U.S. Internal Revenue Code of 1986, as amended (the "Code"), may limit the extent to which the Fund may exercise its rights by taking possession of such assets.
-To the extent the Fund invests in securities in the lower rating categories, the achievement of the Fund's investment objective is more dependent on the investment analysis of the Fund's sub-adviser than would be the case if the Fund were investing in securities in the higher rating categories.
+In addition, the Fund's intention to qualify as a "regulated investment company" under the Internal Revenue Code of 1986, as amended (the "Code"), may limit the extent to which the Fund may exercise its rights by taking possession of such assets.
+To the extent the Fund invests in securities in the lower rating categories, the achievement of the Fund's investment objective is more dependent on the investment analysis of the Sub-Adviser than would be the case if the Fund were investing in securities in the higher rating categories.